 Each of these materials has its own unique benefits and can be used to create a beautiful outdoor living space.
 Asphalt is a popular material used for driveways and roads.
 It is durable and can last more than 30 years.
 Asphalt is also better for areas with a cold climate because it is flexible and does not crack compared to concrete.

 In addition, the dark color of asphalt can help melt ice or snow by absorbing more heat and hiding any stains.
 Bricks are a classic choice for hardscaping materials.
 They come in many colors and go well with other gardening materials.
 Bricks are also durable and can be placed in different beautiful designs with little maintenance.

-Decomposed granite, which is often seen on walkways, is also ideal for patios.
+Decomposed granite is a natural, versatile and economical material for hardscapes.
+It is often seen on walkways and is ideal for patios.
 There are different colors you can choose from, ranging from various shades of red, green, gray and brown.
-Natural stone is a beautiful earthy addition to any outdoor space.
-There are numerous types of natural stone that can be used, such as travertine, slate and slab.
+Tiles are a great option for outdoor spaces.

 Porcelain tiles are beautiful and a much loved selection among many for outdoor tiles.
 Although it's a more expensive gardening material than other options, the tile will impress your guests.
 Wood is a charming addition along with all other gardening materials.
 It works great for certain types of hard landscapes, such as roofs, fences and pergolas.
 Composite decking is more durable and has a longer lifespan than natural wood.
 Paving stones are the garden material par excellence.